stanac/LiteApi/README.md

 You can use attributes: HttpGetAttribute, HttpPostAttribute, HttpPutAttribute, HttpDeleteAttribute, by default action is GET if no attribute is set.

-For more info chek [Wiki](https://github.com/stanac/LiteApi/wiki/URL-mappings-to-controllers,-actions-and-parameters).
+For more info check [Wiki](https://github.com/stanac/LiteApi/wiki/URL-mappings-to-controllers,-actions-and-parameters).

 ---